ashtonw7/writing-with-no-purpose/posts/calendar.md

 – Bruto?

 – I don’t know.
-I don’t like it.
 I think we’ll leave that one as is.
 Or maybe whoever succeeds me can take it.

 – I can take a different month then.